 The data is tracked starting September 1, 2019 to illustrate the most recent trends and the impact of Covid-19 on this segment of the real estate.

 It was an interesting a crazy year for all of us, the time period covered in these charts reflects this quite well.
 After the summer of 2019 the DT condo market was very strong and steadily climbing all the way to the end of the year.
 The first two and half months of 2020 marks the period I would describe as sellers’ market on steroids with majority units receiving multiple offers and selling over asking.
 March 15 everything came to a halt, it seemed like the world is about to end, the real estate froze.
-Things started moving again in May which I would describe as a recover period, although the recovery period is quite different from freeholds and is a more balanced market.
+Things started moving again in May which I would describe as a recover period, although the recovery period is quite different from freeholds.

 Average Selling Price.